What is the macular hole?

 As we get older, the vitreous shrinks in size and pulls away from the retina (and macula).
 We call this a posterior vitreous detachment.
 Sometimes, the vitreous pulls on the retina too hard and creates a hole in the macula.

-- Injection of gas which acts like a bandage to keep the hole closed – the gas stays in the eyes for up to three months.
+When macular holes occur, patients can undergo a vitrectomy, a surgery in which gas is injected and acts like a bandage to keep the hole closed.
+Lying face down during the procedure allows the gas to push the hole closed.
+The gas stays in the eyes for up to three months.

 Statistically, three quarters of patients will have better vision after surgery.
 As with all surgeries, the risks, benefits, and alternatives must always be considered.